Updated: April 2022

 Usefulness, advantages and disadvantages

 Alexa can be a tool of great interest for the accessibility of certain groups.
-Some possible utilities are discussed below.
+Some possible uses are discussed below.

 - Easy to use.
-Alexa allows you to perform actions such as searching for information, translating words or phrases, finding the meaning of words, using the calculator, converting between metric or monetary units, checking the time, etc. in a comfortable and simple way by voice.
-This is very useful for people with visual or physical disabilities who cannot operate a device, as well as for older people with vision problems or who do not have a lot of computer skills.
+Alexa allows you to perform actions such as searching for information, translating words or phrases, looking up the meaning of words, using the calculator, converting between metric or monetary units, checking the weather, etc. comfortably and easily by voice.
+This is useful for people with visual or physical disabilities who cannot operate a device, as well as for older people who are visually impaired or are not very computer literate.

-- Home automation.
+- Domotics.
 Alexa allows you to control compatible devices by voice.
-This is very useful for people with physical disabilities who cannot move, but can press a button on the screen of the device, or for people with blindness who otherwise could not handle such devices due to accessibility problems.
-In addition, for the elderly it may be of interest since it facilitates the manipulation of household devices.
+This is very useful for people with physical disabilities who cannot move but can press a button on the device's screen, or for blind people who would otherwise be unable to operate such devices due to accessibility issues.
+In addition, for the elderly it may be of interest since it facilitates the manipulation of domestic devices.

 - Memory.
-Accessing the personal agenda and reminders, by voice, and the notification of events or the creation of routines can be very useful for older people who have memory problems.
+Access to the personal calendar and reminders, by voice, and the notification of events or the creation of routines can be very useful for older people who have memory problems.
 In addition, with skills such as Memory, memory can be exercised, which results in a very important benefit for the mental health of these people.

 - Audiobooks.
-Alexa can read Kinddle books aloud or play audiobooks that the user has in their library.
-This is very useful for the visually impaired, and can be interesting for people who cannot use a book.
-It can also be useful for older people with a vision problem typical of age.
+Alexa can read Kindle books aloud or play audiobooks that the user has in their library.
+This is very useful for visually impaired people, and can be interesting for people who cannot use a book.
+It can also be useful for older people with age-related vision problems.

 - Loneliness.
-There are certain studies that have shown that Alexa contributes to improving the loneliness that certain elderly people may have thanks to the possibility of being able to establish a conversation between the user and Alexa in a way that is very similar to talking with a person.
+There are certain studies that have shown that Alexa contributes to improving the loneliness that certain older people may have thanks to the possibility of being able to establish a conversation between the user and Alexa in a very similar way to talking to a person.

 Alexa is Amazon's virtual assistant.
 It can be used from the Android and IOS mobile application, and is integrated into all Amazon smart devices.
 It allows searching for information and accessing multiple utilities through verbal commands, as well as handling compatible devices.
 In addition, the functionality of Alexa can be increased thanks to the development of additional skills by third parties, which greatly opens the possibilities of this assistant.

 This virtual assistant is perfectly accessible.
-The mobile application can be handled by people with some type of disability, and since it is handled by voice, it is accessible to almost all groups.
-However, since the application has no alternative way to entering verbal commands, people with hearing functional diversity cannot interact with Alexa, at least from the mobile application analyzed here.
+The mobile application can be managed by people with some type of disability, and since it is managed by voice, it is accessible to almost all groups.
+However, since the application does not have an alternative way to input verbal commands, people with auditory functional diversity cannot interact with Alexa, at least from the mobile application analyzed here.
 [Removed sentence that mentions not being able to talk to Alexa in the app without pressing the button, since it can now be activated by voice]

 The possibility of developing skills by third parties, thus increasing the functionality of Alexa, is of great interest to people with disabilities.
 Any developer can create useful and fully accessible skills for these people, be it games, drug reminders or shopping lists.